apparition47/MailTrackerBlockerApp/README.md

 <img align="right" src="Assets/mail_settings.png" width="386px">

-### How to enable the Mail extension
+### How to enable the Mail Extension

 1. Open the Mail app.
 1. From the menu bar, open Settings > Extensions.
 1. Check `MailTrackerBlocker` to enable it.
     * Mail allows only one active Message Security Extension at a time.
 If you have multiple installed, select `MailTrackerBlocker` from the "Message security extension:" dropdown at the bottom to enable the tracker report and to block unknown trackers.
-1. [Recommended] Images are safe for viewing now so to re-enable them: Goto Mail > Settings > Privacy > disable "Block All Remote Content".
+1. [Optional] Images are safe for viewing now so to re-enable them: Goto Mail > Settings > Privacy > disable "Block All Remote Content".
 1. You should now see the ⓧ icon over the message pane header as you read your emails.
 The extension is now enabled!

+### How to view tracking reports

+#### Mail Labeler

+In Mail, when you select a message you will be able to see a ⓧ icon that appears over the message pane header.
+Click to show what trackers MailTrackerBlocker has detected.

 #### Tracking Report

-Open the MailTrackerBlocker app or tap the ⓧ icon in Mail that appears over the message pane header.
-The Tracking Report shows a rolling 30-day overview of e-mails grouped by tracker along with some frequency statistics.
+Open the MailTrackerBlocker app.
+The Tracking Report shows a rolling 30-day overview of e-mails grouped by tracker along with statistics.

 ## FAQ

-### Sometimes extension not running/puzzle or ⓧ icon missing even when enabled
+### Sometimes ⓧ icon missing even when enabled

 See [`FB13801609`](https://github.com/apparition47/MailTrackerBlockerApp/issues/9) for workarounds.